create-new-entity/bookden/README.md

 ---

-### Some interesting pieces of code worth checking
+### Some interesting places in code worth checking

 - [getBooksInternal](https://github.com/create-new-entity/bookden/blob/development/server/services/bookService.ts#L62): Based on different contexts and options, narrows down what books should be returned to the client.